 Upon successful completion, you will receive an American Heart Association PALS Provider eCard to your email address.
 If you are a Virginia certified EMS Provider you will also receive 6 Category 1 CEUs in the following areas: 1 hour Airway, 2.5 hours Cardiology, 2.5 hours Medical.

-Participants will be given the information and hands on practice they need to perform this skill; however, completion of this class does not provide the authority to practice RSI in the field without the approval of your agency's OMD.
+Participants will be given the information and hands on practice they need to perform this skill; however, completion of this class does not provide the authority to practice these skills in the field without the approval of your agency's OMD.
 I am happy to work with any OMD to incorporate specific agency requirements in order to obtain OMD approval for sign off.

 This class can be tailored to an individual, a small group or an agency.
 Please contact the chairman@thetrainedparamedicsdepartment.com to discuss your needs and make arrangements.